One of the Foundation’s priorities is:

 Designers in Residence – with Manchester Metropolitan University and the Ideas Foundation we have developed an approach which places post-graduate design students in schools for short internships, where they work with students to design and develop legacy products which live on with the schools.

-Corelli College, South London was supported in some early explorations focused on integrating digital technologies across the art and design field.
+The Halley Academy, South London was supported in some early explorations focused on integrating digital technologies across the art and design field.
 The approach used both higher education students and an outside expert to work with classes and their teachers.
 Explore their work on a Video-Link.

 The Centre for Real World Learning at the University of Winchester, which was commissioned by the Royal Academy of Engineering to produce the report: Thinking like an Engineer: implications for the education system.
 Other Foundation projects have been using this work and its ‘thinking like an engineer’ approach.

 The Crafts Council – the Foundation is supporting one of the three areas of the Crafts Council ‘Make Your Future’ project which encourages the reinstatement or reinvigoration of making skills in schools.
 It is also aimed at connecting traditional craft with digital technologies.
 The Foundation is supporting the the metals based component in the West Midlands.
 Explore their work on a Video-Link.